Manuel Cros: Later career

-In 1931 Cros left the club in a tribute match between Europa and Barcelona.
+In 1931 Cros left the club in a tribute match between Europa and Barcelona, which ended 1-5 to Barcelona.
 He remains the top scorer of the Gracien club with 114 goals in official matches.
 In 1931, at the age of 30, he joined FC Martinenc as a player-coach, where he remained until 1933, when he left to join Espanyol as a veteran substitute player.
 After short spells at CE Sabadell, Tàrrega SC, and Santfeliuenc FC, he retired as a player, but during the Spanish Civil War, due to the lack of players to make up the squad, Cros rejoined Espanyol where he played his last season as a footballer in the 1937–38 season.

 International career

 Cros played five matches for the Catalan national team, including the one against Bolton on 20 May 1929 on the occasion of the inauguration of the Estadi Olímpic Lluís Companys, which had been built for the 1929 Expo in Barcelona, and surprisingly, the Catalan team won by a score of 4–0.